 At this point, you’ve probably ditched the plastic straws, and you're bringing your own bag to the supermarket, right?
 If sustainability is the name of the game, you want your investments to follow the same principles.
 That’s where ESG investing come in.

 ESG stands for the Environmental, Social, and Governance factors that play a role in a type of investing also known as... guess what?
 Sustainable investing.
-It's a practice that values companies that do everything from actively managing their carbon footprints to ensuring labour laws are being upheld.Trade stocks with zero commission when you use Wealthsimple Trade.
-No account minimums, no paperwork, lots of stocks and ETFs — get started here.
+It's a practice that values companies that do everything from actively managing their carbon footprints to ensuring labour laws are being upheld.Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio with a free stock.

 These kinds of investments seek to generate positive returns, sure, but also to have a long-term impact on society, the environment, and the mission of the business itself.Get $10,000 managed free for a year when you sign up for Socially Responsible Investing with Wealthsimple.
 Invest as little as a dollar and we’ll build you a personalized investment portfolio to grow your wealth.